 According to law firm Simpson Grierson

-’s First Quarter 2014 Asia Employment Law: Quarterly Review some of our neighbouring countries have been just as busy when it comes development
+’s First Quarter 2014 Asia Employment Law: Quarterly Review some of our neighbouring countries have been just as busy when it comes developments in employment legislation.

 Our neighbours across the ditch have had a number of changes come into effect this year and have several more on the horizon.
 The country’s new anti-bullying laws came into effect January 1, which enabled workers to seek orders from the Fair Work Commission to stop workplace bullying.
 From the same date amendments to the Fair Work Act

 (FW Act) altered the consultation terms in awards and enterprise agreements to provide for consultation in relation to change in rosters or working hours that do not otherwise amount to a "major workplace change".

 The timeframe for making an unlawful termination claim under the FW Act was also reduced from January 1 from 60 days to 21 days.